guozetang/paper_code_tracker/README.md

 ## Process For this Application
 - 08/01/2018 Paper Tracker V1.0(Master)
-- (Plan) efore 08/10/2018 Paper&CodeTask Tracker V2.0(Master) I hope I can finish it.
+- (Plan) Before 08/10/2018 Paper&CodeTask Tracker V2.0(Master) I hope I can finish it.

 ## Introduce about the branch
 - **Master** Completed and you can just use it on your computer.